When You Should Reset Mac PRAM / NVRAM and how to do it?

-Often when troubleshooting a Mac we either reset the SMC?or we may have to resort to other troubleshooting techniques.
-We show you when you should and how to reset Mac PRAM.
+Often when troubleshooting a Mac we either reset the SMC or we may have to resort to other troubleshooting techniques.
+We show you When You Should Reset Mac PRAM / NVRAM.

 What is PRAM?
 What is NVRAM?

 PRAM stands for Parameter RAM, and it holds assorted information about your Mac so that it functions to spec according to Apple

 NVRAM stands for Non Volatile Random Access Memory, and it serves the same purpose as PRAM in that it stores information on a memory chip pertaining to various features.

 In no particular order, here are some things stored in PRAM / NVRAM

 - Startup disk